BuildOnViction/gitbook/archive/how-to-deploy-a-nft-token.md

 * What is a Non-Fungible Token (NFT)
 * Use-cases of NFT
-* How-to step-by-step deploy a NFT token on TomoChain
+* How-to step-by-step deploy a NFT token on Viction

 What is a Non-Fungible Token (NFT)?

 Fungible tokens are **all equal and interchangeable**.
 For instance, dollars or Bitcoins or 1 kilogram of pure gold or ERC20 tokens.
-All TOMO are equivalent too, they are the same and have the same value.
+All VIC are equivalent too, they are the same and have the same value.
 They are interchangeable 1:1.
 This is a fungible token.

 **Non-fungible tokens (NFTs)** are **all distinct and special**.
 Every token is rare, with unique atributes and different value.
 For instance: CryptoKitty tokens, collectible cards, airplane tickets or real art paintings.
 Every item has its own characteristics and specifics and is clearly differentiable to another one.
 They are **not interchangeable** 1:1.
 They are _distinguishable._

-> Think of Non-Fungible Tokens (NFT) as a rare collectible on the TomoChain network.
+> Think of Non-Fungible Tokens (NFT) as a rare collectible on the Viction network.
 Every token has unique characteristics, its own metadata and special attributes

 Non-Fungible Tokens (NFT) are used to create verifiable digital scarcity.
 NFTs are unique and distinctive tokens that you can mainly find on EVM blockchains.